The Queen's Choice

 Without any intervention from her brain, her body sat.
 And, like the slow dread of a shark’s fin slicing through the water’s surface, the realisation slid across her mind that this neat, tired little man was infinitely more terrifying and dangerous than the Beast.
 The Teller was polite, methodical, clearly annoyed and impossible to disobey.
 He walked through the world with the quiet confidence of someone who had never encountered a problem that they couldn’t solve, a person they couldn’t manage, or a puzzle they couldn’t unravel.
 This was not a man who was used to disappointment.
 Well, not for long anyway.

 “Goodness me.
 Haven’t you two been busy?
 Deary me,” the Teller muttered as he flicked through the file.
 His tone wasn’t angry.
 And why should it be?
 He didn’t need to be angry.
 Anger was for those who were out of control.
 “You may not realise this, but in some ways I’m quite pleased.
 Things have been slipping recently.
 It’s not your fault, not really.
-You are simply a product of a lax ethic – a broken social contract, if you will, ahaha.”
+You are simply a product of a faulty system – a broken sting on a violin, if you will, ahaha.”
 He looked up to see if they would laugh, but didn't seem surprised when they didn’t.
 “So, what have you got to say for yourselves?”

 The King pulled his shoulders back and opened his mouth, and Titania knew before he spoke that he would say the wrong thing.
 He did not disappoint.